Netflix/metaflow-docs/docs/v/r/metaflow/tagging.md

 run <- flow_client$new('PredictionFlow')$run("5")
 ```

 However, this will fail for Anne, since `PredictionFlow/5` is in Will's namespace.
-An important feature of namespaces is to make sure that you can't accidentally use someone else's results, which could lead to hard to debug, incorrect analyses.
+An important feature of namespaces is to make sure that you can't accidentally use someone else's results, which could lead to hard-to-debug, incorrect analyses.

 If Anne wants to access Will's results, she must do so explicitly by switching to Will's namespace: